a brief introduction

-The Community has established schools – open to all, and many medical clinics and hospitals that offer free medical assistance also launched several social projects to help developing countries in Africa and Asia, and to assist the victims of wars and natural disasters.
+The Community has established around 600 schools and 30 hospitals and numerous medical clinics around the world.
+We have also launched several social projects aimed at helping the developing countries in Africa and Asia, and to assist the victims of wars and natural disasters.

-Ahmadi Muslims can literally be described in just two lines – as those people who fulfil the rights owed to God and those who fulfil the rights owed to God’s Creation.
-Without acting upon these teachings a person cannot claim to be a true Ahmadi Muslim.
+In short, Ahmadi Muslims can be described in just two lines – i.e. those people who fulfil the rights owed to God and those who fulfil the rights owed to God’s Creation.
+Without acting upon these teachings a person cannot be a true Ahmadi Muslim.
 If we reflect and consider, we will realize that these are the very virtues that today’s world stands in urgent need of.
 These are the principles which can become the means of establishing world peace.
-Relationship of love and sincerity can only be formed with God when a person fulfils the rights owed to Him and God’s rights can only be fulfilled when His commands are followed unless man learns to live at peace with himself and his fellow human beings, he cannot live at peace with God.

 It is on the basis of these compassionate teachings that the Ahmadiyya Muslim Community makes every effort to spread love, kindness, brotherhood and peace to every corner of the world.